wp-plugins/tabify-edit-screen/readme.txt

 * Know when a metabox is showed from the screen options
 * Let user be able to move meta boxes to a different tab
 * Improve deleting a tab from the setting screen
-* Let is work with the plugin types
+* Let it work with the plugin "types"
+* The sorting of metabox in the setting should be listen to in the edit screen